-The rising popularity of Intellectual Property (“IP”) Law comes as no surprise given its pertinence in the modern world: protecting people and companies’ most valuable assets—their ideas and creations.
+The popularity of intellectual property (IP) law is no surprise given its pertinence in the modern world: protecting people’s and companies’ most valuable assets—their ideas and creations.

-IP law encompasses a number of fields so before jumping in or declaring your commitment in your law school applications, be sure to get a good lay of the land.
-In a very broad sense, intellectual property law encompasses four areas of practice: patent prosecution, copyright/trademarks, intellectual property transactions (licensing and collaborations) and patent litigation.
+IP law encompasses several fields.
+So, before declaring your commitment in your law school applications, be sure to get a good lay of the land.
+In a very broad sense, intellectual property law encompasses five areas of practice: patent law, trademark law, copyright law, trade secret law, and licensing law.

 Intellectual Property Courses

-The University of New Hampshire’s Franklin Pierce Center for Intellectual Property includes two IP areas of focus in their curriculum, Patent Law and Trademarks and Copyright, with over 30 IP specific classes.
-If you know which area of IP law you want to pursue, confirm that your law school of choice will provide you with the academic background necessary.
+If you know which area of IP law you want to pursue, confirm that your law school of choice will provide you with the necessary academic background to succeed.

-Stanford’s Juelsgaard Intellectual Property and Innovation Clinic encompasses a slightly broader spectrum of clients, e.g. the occasional inventor or photographer, and extends not only to IP cases but also regulatory policies.
-Boston University offers an Entrepreneurship and Intellectual Property Clinic that provides guidance to its own campus-based entrepreneurs.
+Stanford Law School’s Juelsgaard Intellectual Property and Innovation Clinic encompasses a slightly broader spectrum of clients, from entrepreneurs to biohackers, and extends to not only IP cases but also regulatory policies.
+Boston University offers a Startup Law Clinic in collaboration with MIT that provides guidance to its own campus-based entrepreneurs.

-The University of Houston Law Center’s Institute for Intellectual Property and Information Law organizes an annual national conference for scholars to discuss current trends and practices in the field with past symposiums focusing on topics such as patents and cyberlaw.
+The University of Houston Law Center’s Institute for Intellectual Property & Information Law organizes an annual national conference for scholars to discuss current trends and practices in the field, with past symposiums focusing on such topics as patents and cyberlaw.

-If you have a technical degree, consider working at a law firm or a company as a technical advisor/patent agent while in school to not only help defray tuition costs but to get some on the job training as well.
+If you have a technical degree, consider working at a law firm or a company as a technical advisor/patent agent while in school to both help defray tuition costs and get some on-the-job training as well.

 IP law can be such a great fit for so many aspiring lawyers; be sure to do your research before deciding if it is right for you.